Numerical implementation of the multiscale and averaging methods for quasi periodic systems: The averaging scheme

 \subsection{First order}

-The first order averaging is based upon a "peeloff" transformation of the zero order.
-In such a transformation the next order Hamiltonian is constructed from the zero order in the following way
+The first order averaging is based upon a ``peel-off'' transformation of the zero order.
+In such a transformation the next order Hamiltonian is constructed from the zero order in the following way: Let $H_{1}\left(t\right)$ be defined as